amin-dev-tech/my-scripts/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 The MIT License is a permissive open-source license that allows you to use, modify, and distribute the code with very few restrictions.
 Feel free to incorporate these scripts into your projects and build upon them.
-If you have any questions about the license, please